fi-content2-games-platform/FIcontent.Gaming.Enabler.RealityMixer.AugmentedAudio/DEMO.md

-# Game Synchronization SE Demo instructions
+# Reality Mixer Reflection Mapping Enabler Demo instructions

 ### Download Unity
 Follow this link to get the latest version of Unity